iplaydatguitar/PetRace/README.md

 ## 1. Design Exercise

-This class has a number of design problems.
-Review the design of the `Pet` class and provide recommendations for how the design can be improved.
+The implementation of the Pet class has a number of design problems.
+Review the design of the `Pet` class and provide recommendations for how the design could be improved.

 ### Instructions
 1. Create an `exercise1` branch from the `main` branch
 3. Add code comments to the `Pet` class pointing out specific design problems and propose a strategy for improving the design.
 4. DO NOT make changes to the code at this time
 4. Commit your changes to the `exercise1` branch, merge it to `main` and push to your forked repository
+5. (Reminder: do not delete the `exercise1` branch after merging to main)

 ## 2. Programming Exercise